Focused Ultrasound

 Benefits of MR-guided Focused Ultrasound Treatment

-- No cuts or surgery: The VIM of the thalamus is the same area that has been targeted for years with surgery.
-This procedure targets the same area but does not require incisions, holes in your skull, electrodes or inserted probes.
+• No cuts or surgery: The ventral immediate nucleus of the thalamus is an area of the brain that has traditionally been targeted with surgery to treat Parkinson's disease and essential tremor.
+This non-surgical tremor treatment targets the same area but does not require incisions, holes in your skull, electrodes or inserted probes.

-- Go home the same day: Because there is no general anesthesia or incisions, this can be performed as an outpatient procedure.
+• Go home the same day: Because there is no general anesthesia or incisions, focused ultrasound is performed as an outpatient procedure.
 You will be able to leave the hospital the same day.

 Is MR-guided Focused Ultrasound Treatment Right for Me?